6 Best Golf Grips You Can Buy In 2023

 Corded Grip

-Cord grips are rubber grips with a brushed cotton fiber sticking out of the rubber, giving a coarse texture and offering moisture-wicking characteristics.
 Cord golf grips are available in a full-cord style, which has the cotton fibers inserted throughout the entire grip, and half-cord style, wherein the cord is only laid into the back half of the grip, opposite the thumbs.

 Wrap Golf Grip

-Historically, wrap golf grips were made of thin strips of leather wrapped tightly around the top of the golf shaft, much like old tennis club grips.
 This style of golf gripping has fallen out of style, but wrap-style grips are still available from Golf Pride (the Tour Wrap Grip) and Winn (the Winn Excel Wrap Grip).

-These “wrap” grips are actually one-piece rubber grips, but they are styled and textured to feel as if they’re the leather-wrapped grips of old.
+These “wrap” grips are actually one-piece rubber grips, but they are styled and textured to feel as if they’re the leather-wrapped golf grips of old.

 Lightweight Golf Grip

-Lightweight golf grips are made of rubber but, as you can probably guess from the name, are lighter than traditional grips.
+Lightweight golf club grips are made of rubber but, as you can probably guess from the name, are lighter than traditional grips.
 Golfers looking to eke out every little bit of extra swing speed they can find would find lightweight grips right up their alley.

 Putter Grip

-Putter grips differ from regular golf grips in that they’re typically not simple, round grips that taper in thickness from top to bottom.
 For a long time, most putter grips had a flat front where the thumbs anchored, and thick tops tapering to thin bottoms.
 In recent years, the putter grip market has positively exploded.

 Material/Type